 If you are looking for guidance with poster design for the sciences, visit the Holman Biotech Commons Poster Design Guide for information on science poster design templates, layout service, printing services and much more.

 A good typeface can help make your message more effective.
 These free resources help you identify fonts that you like, and download free usable fonts.

 A few guiding principles to keep in mind:

 Designing effective posters takes patience and attention to detail, but can really pay off.
 A well-designed poster helps others understand the significance of your research, care about a cause you are promoting, and generally helps you change hearts and minds.
 We recommend starting with PowerPoint and then proceeding to PhotoShop or InDesign to gain greater control over your creation.
-You can print posters at the Vitale Digital Media Lab in the Weigle Information Commons, at the Biomedical Library, or at several private establishments in Philadelphia.
+You can print posters at the Vitale Digital Media Lab in the Weigle Information Commons, at the Holman Biotech Commons, or at several private establishments in Philadelphia.
 You can also post a PDF of your poster on your website as a permanent record of your creation.

 These free (or free-to-you-at-Penn) resources offer icons, images and symbols to help enhance your design.
 While clip art can be cheesy, these resources also offer professional graphics that won't make your design look like a terrible MS Office document.

 Color has a huge impact on design.
 If something is well designed but has poor color choices, it will not be successful.
 Don't take it personally - it's just how our brains work!